Nakano-Nadel type, Bogomolov-Sommese type vanishing and singular dual Nakano semi-positivity: Smooth Hermitian metrics and positivity

 To $i\Theta_{E,h}$ corresponds a natural Hermitian form $\theta_{E,h}$ on $T_X\otimes E$ defined by

-\begin{definition} Let $L$ be a holomorphic line bundle over a complex manifold of dimension $n$.
-We say that $L$ is $k$-positive if there exists a smooth Hermitian metric $h$ such that the curvature form $i\Theta_{L,h}$ is semi-positive and has at least $n-k+1$ positive eigenvalues at every point of $X$. \end{definition}
+\begin{definition} Let $L$ be a holomorphic line bundle over a complex manifold $X$.
+We say that $L$ is $k$-$\it{positive}$ if there exists a smooth Hermitian metric $h$ such that $i\Theta_{L,h}$ is semi-positive and has at least $n-k+1$ positive eigenvalues at every point of $X$. \end{definition}